Goa Travel Guide 2022: How To Travel Within Goa, Clothing, and Safety Tips

 A self-driven car will generally cost you around 1500 INR for a 7-seater in the off-season and weekdays.
 However, if you visit this city for a long weekend or the peak season then expect to pay around 2500 – 3000 INR for a 7-seater car.

 As for the scooty, you can get it for 200-400 INR for a day throughout the year.
 One thing to remember is that make sure you ask for all the essential papers and helmets when renting the car/scooty.

 A lot of times, they might rent you a car that doesn’t have required papers for driving around the entire Goa or you might not have a helmet for all the riders on the scooty.
 Luxury Option (Private Driver)

 If money is not a constraint for you, then you can rent a car with a private driver for your Goa trip.
 The cost of the private chauffeur will depend on where you made the booking.

-However, generally the cost of renting a cab with a driver for 8 hours or full day can range between 3,000 – 5,000 INR inclusive of driver fee, car, and fuel.
+However, the cost of renting a cab with a driver for 8 hours or a full day can range between 3,000 – 5,000 INR inclusive of driver fee, car, and fuel.

-Since this is a full day service, you should use it when you are planning a full day sightseeing.
+Since this is a full-day service, you should use it when you are planning a full day of sightseeing.
 If you are going to be traveling for just a couple of hours, you are better off choosing a taxi service.

 How Many Days to Stay in Goa